okfn/ibp-explorer/README.md

 The *explorer* application is a static [backbone](https://backbonejs.org) app (served through express), built using [webpack](https://webpack.github.io/).
 Its data is built up from static files stored in the `./data` directory.
 See [below](#updating-the-explorer-data) for more details.

-### Tracker

-The *Tracker* app is concerned with the 'Document Availability' page and is served from the `/availability` route.
-It is an [express](https://expressjs.com/) app.
-Its data is retrieved during runtime from an external API using the separate [ibp-explorer-data-client](https://github.com/okfn/ibp-explorer-data-client) app.

 ### Questionnaire Review